MaterialFuture/CrISBN/README.md

 $ shards install
 ```

 ## Usage

 If you want to use this in your project just reference is with
-- `RandomISBN::New` This will be how you can create
+- `RandomISBN::English.new` This will be how you can create an ISBN
-- `RandomISBN::New.english` To generate a random english ISBN
-- In the future perhaps something like `RandomISBN::English.new` would be a better way of going about it.
-I'm still looking into the best way to structure this.
+- I also have a lottery type variable that is used that could be used elsewhere, right now it's accessed like RandNum.new.

 ## Development